Mirtia/Edge-Detection/README.md

 We need to pass a **factor** < 1 to create a narrower variance for the second filter.

 ### Laplacian Edge Detection

+The Laplacian operator functions as a derivative operator, emphasizing gray level discontinuities within an image while reducing the emphasis on regions with gradually changing gray levels.
+As a result, this operation generates images with gray-toned edge lines and other disruptions set against a dark background.
+Consequently, the image exhibits both inward and outward edges.
+We can apply Negative or Positive Laplacian operator.